FOSTERING A GREEN HEART

 Supporting young people as they innovate and develop place-based solutions to the biggest challenges posed by climate change and environment.

-The Challenge extends over the months of January – April, and is open to middle school teams of 3-5 students in specific metropolitan areas.
-GREEN HEART STEM CHALLENGE 2025 was focused on WIND (circular economy) and kicked off on January 13, 2025 with a special geographic focus on metro-Atlanta and metro-Houston.
+The Challenge extends over the months of January–April, and is open to middle school teams of 3-5 students in specific metropolitan areas.
+The 2026 Green Hearth STEM Challenge is focused on EARTH (Food Waste, Reforestation, and Regenerative Agriculture).
+This year, we have a special geographic focus on metro-Atlanta, metro-Houston, and metro-Miami.
+We invite educators in these cities to join us for upcoming information and teacher training sessions!

 Finalist Teams compete in a formal “Pitch Event” (think Shark Tank) to a judging panel of experts.
-Winning Teams are invited to attend the Green Heart Idea Incubator to work with mentors to develop their implementation plans; and they receive small implementation grants to put their ideas into ACTION.
+Winning Teams are invited to complete the Idea Incubator and have the opportunity to receive small implementation grants to put their ideas into ACTION.

-Register for Houston In-Person Training on January 11, 2025
+Register for Houston Virtual Interest Session on May 29, 2025

 Sign-Up for Updates for Future Green Heart STEM Challenges